Everyone should write requirements

 Some of us developers feel a business analyst, project manager, or tech lead should write technical documentation.
 I'm here to tell you that it's not explicitly their job!
 We need to be part of writing them.
 In fact, the more stakeholders involved with writing requirements, the less chance of things slipping through the cracks in the development cycle.

-I found that at Vodori, while the people I worked with were brilliant beyond measure, not all of them were comfortable writing markup requirements related to CSS styling.
+In my last ageny role, while the people I worked with were brilliant beyond measure, not all of them were comfortable writing requirements for styling and cross-device support.
 This resulted in vague requirements that would force a developer to stop their workflow to ask questions.
 This also led to missing implicit requirements.
 Again, this is not their fault.
 We should have all participated in the exercise!

 What do good requirements look like?

 Take link styling as an example.
 It's much more than just the color of the link.
 Here's an example of a complete set of styling requirements for links.
 These requirements outline context, colors, states, decoration, and nuance.